 The World Health Organization (WHO) proposed a global priority pathogen list (PPL) of multidrug-resistant (MDR) bacteria.
 Our current objective was to provide global expert ranking of the most serious MDR bacteria present at intensive care units (ICU) that have become a threat in clinical practice.
 A proposal addressing a PPL for ICU, arising from the WHO Global PPL, was developed.
 Based on the supporting data, the pathogens were grouped in three priority tiers: critical, high, and medium.
 A multi-criteria decision analysis (MCDA) was used to identify the priority tiers.
 After MCDA, mortality, treatability, and cost of therapy were of highest concern (scores of 19/20, 19/20, and 15/20, respectively) while dealing with PPL, followed by healthcare burden and resistance prevalence.
 Carbapenem-resistant (CR) Acinetobacter baumannii, carbapenemase-expressing Klebsiella pneumoniae (KPC), and MDR Pseudomonas aeruginosa were identified as critical organisms.
 High-risk organisms were represented by CR Pseudomonas aeruginosa, methicillin-resistant Staphylococcus aureus, and extended-spectrum beta-lactamase (ESBL) Enterobacteriaceae.
 Finally, ESBL Serratia marcescens, vancomycin-resistant Enterococci, and TMP-SMX-resistant Stenotrophomonas maltophilia were identified as medium priority.
 We conclude that education, investigation, funding, and development of new antimicrobials for ICU organisms should focus on carbapenem-resistant Gram-negative organisms.

-Humans, Bacteria, Cross Infection, Anti-Bacterial Agents, Infection Control, Drug Resistance, Multiple, Bacterial, Decision Support Techniques, Intensive Care Units, Practice Guidelines as Topic
+Antimicrobials, Colonization, Infection control, Intensive care, Multidrug-resistant bacteria, Prevention, Research, Sepsis, Anti-Bacterial Agents, Bacteria, Cross Infection, Decision Support Techniques, Drug Resistance, Multiple, Bacterial, Humans, Infection Control, Intensive Care Units, Practice Guidelines as Topic

 The study was funded in part by Centro de Investigacion Biomedica en Red de Enfermedades Respiratorias (CIBERES), Instituto de Salud Carlos III, Madrid, Spain and Observership Programme from ESCMID, Basel, Switzerland.